TritonDataCenter/java-manta/TESTING.md

 mvn verify -Dmanta.it.path="$MANTA_USER/stor/$(git rev-parse HEAD)"
 ```

+By default integration tests cleanup after completion and delete the objects
+they created.
+This can be disabled with the `manta.it.no_cleanup` system
+property or `MANTA_IT_NO_CLEANUP` environment variable.

 # Running Tests

 Run `mvn verify` from the project root to run all tests.
 Some Maven goals will